-Q&A: The Future of Voices as a Creative Services Marketplace
+Q&A: The Future of Voices as an Audio Services Marketplace

-Recently, we shared our plans for 2021, including our upcoming brand refresh as well as our plans to become a creative services marketplace.
+Recently, we shared our plans for 2021, including our upcoming brand refresh as well as our plans to become an audio services marketplace.
 For a better understanding of why we’ve made these changes, please visit this blog post from David Ciccarelli, our founder and CEO.

 We’ve tried our best to anticipate some questions you might have.
 Here we go!